deniskabana/react-persistent-state-hook/README.md

   - Making it even easier with simplified usage.
 Just `const [name, setName] = usePersistentState("John")`, and we'll handle the rest based on your environment.
 It's like magic ✨ as long as you don't care about data safety!
   - Introduce a **breaking change** of the default types of storage 🚨
   - Implement automatic key-gen without any user input to make default storage automagically _(help potentially needed)_ work 🧑‍🔬

+---

+### Contributing

+[Start a new issue](https://github.com/deniskabana/react-persistent-state-hook/issues) whenever you have any questions, problems or suggestions!
+Or feel free to [open a pull request](https://github.com/deniskabana/react-persistent-state-hook/pulls) if you want to contribute.
+To increase the speed of getting your PR merged, please open an issue first to discuss your idea.

+More info coming soon.